AdarshSingh-ASR/Culturo/culturo-frontend/DEPLOYMENT.md

 ```

 ## Notes
-- The `vercel.json` file is already configured for optimal deployment
+- The root `vercel.json` file is configured for optimal deployment
-- Vercel will automatically build your project using the `npm run build` command
+- Vercel will automatically build your project using the root `npm run build` command
+- The build process will navigate to `culturo-frontend` and build the Vite app
 - Your app will be available at `https://your-app-name.vercel.app`